No more pilling !

 It is up to you to choose the method that seems most suitable for your pilling problem!

 1. First of all, the simplest solution!
-The one about removing the stuffed animals by hand.
-This requires time to remove the bell after the bell, but allows precision and a guaranteed result!
+That of removing the lint by hand.
+This requires time to remove pellet after pellet, but allows precision and a guaranteed result.
+Indeed, it is a method that will require patience but when you don't have the tools at hand it is a good compromise.

 2. The second way to deal with it is the one that everyone knows: the adhesive roller.
 Not only does it remove the hair from our clothes, but also the pilling.
 The roll is very easy to find in the clothing section of your supermarket and also very easy to use.
 Just peel the packaging off the tube and roll it over the fabric.
 If it no longer sticks, peel the sheet and keep rolling it over your clothes.
 You can also replace the roll with something that everyone has at home: a tape.
 By putting it around your finger, you can easily remove the stuffed animals by dabbing with the sticky side of the ribbon our sweater, scarf or other household linen fabrics